mars0i/imp/README.md

 A few good books:

-* A handbook-style introductory survey, *Introduction to Imprecise Probaibiliies* edited by Augustin et al.
+* A handbook-style introductory survey, *Introduction to Imprecise Probaibilities* edited by Augustin et al.  Remember that when it comes to math, one person's introduction is another person's advanced textbook.
-* The perhaps easier *Lower Previsions* by Troffaes and de Cooman
+* The perhaps easier *Lower Previsions* by Troffaes and de Cooman.
+  The same comment applies, however.
 * A philosophical classic, *The Enterprise of Knowledge* by Isaac Levi
-* The philosophical and mathematical classic of the field, *Statistical Reasoning with Imprecise Probaiblities* by Peter Walley
+* The philosophical and mathematical classic of the field, *Statistical Reasoning with Imprecise Probaiblities* by Peter Walley.
 * *Markov Set-Chains* by Darald J. Hartfiel.
 A beautiful little book on methods for extending Markov chains for one kind of imprecise probability (or uncertainty, which is how Hartfiel frames the domain).